-To get an idea of where I am coming from, you may be interested in the MIT programming languages page.
+To see what my MIT colleagues are doing, you may be interested in the MIT programming languages page.

 - Faceted Execution of Policy-Agnostic Programs, Thomas H. Austin, Jean Yang, Cormac Flanagan, and Armando Solar-Lezama.
 PLAS 2013.
 [Paper: pdf | BibTex]

 - A Language for Automatically Enforcing Privacy Policies, Jean Yang, Kuat Yessenov, and Armando Solar-Lezama.
 POPL 2012.
 [Paper: pdf | Slides: pptx pdf | Talk: mp4 stream | BibTex]

 - Secure Distributed Programming with Value-Dependent Types, Nikhil Swamy, Juan Chen, Cédric Fournet, Pierre-Yves Strub, Karthikeyan Bharagavan, and Jean Yang.
 ICFP 2011.
 [Paper: pdf | BibTeX]